missionloyd/footprint/README.md

 ## Version Limitations
-This current version only supports displaying one trip at a time on the map or else the trips will be connected by the path.
+This current version only supports displaying one trip at a time on the map or else the trips will be connected by a single path.
 You will have to delete all posts in the current trip to start a new path.

 ## Next Steps